MSajida/assignment2-Mohammad/README.md

 | Basket Ball | United States | 33-38|
 | Hockey | Australia | 6- 13|
 | FootBall | Newzealand | 5-10|

+***
+### Favourite Quotes ###

+> "The greatest glory in living lies not in never falling, but in rising every time we fall."
+Author: *Nelson Mandela*

+> "Keep your face always toward the sunshine, and shadows will fall behind you."
+Author: *Walt Whitman*